Children (V V Brown song)

 "Children" is a song by English recording artist V V Brown, initially released as the lead single from her shelved second studio album Lollipops & Politics.
 Written by Brown, the song also guest features American rapper Chiddy and was released to US iTunes on 20 September 2011.
 Brown later confirmed via Facebook that the song would be released in Europe at a future date; however this planned release was scrapped when Brown decided not to release the album.
-The song samples the classic children's playground song "Do Your Ears Hang Low?" in the beginning and end of the song.
+The song samples "Turkey in the Straw" at the beginning and end.

 Critical reception

 Rap-Up described 'Children' as an "Irresistible pop-gem that you can knock in your whip or jump rope to."
 It has been credited for its upbeat catchy tune and boasts an infectious hook.

-Arjanwrites gave the song a positive review, complimenting Brown on "serving up something fresh, but also for speaking her mind honestly with a compelling call to action that will leave listeners inspired."
-They praise Brown for creating a song that is fresh and different, yet distinctly very 'VV Brown.'
+Arjanwrites gave the song a positive review, complimenting Brown for "serving up something fresh, but also for speaking her mind honestly with a compelling call to action that will leave listeners inspired."
+They praised Brown for creating a song that is fresh and different, yet distinctly very 'VV Brown.'